This is a continuation of my previous blog post on April 25th, 2012 titled Series on Software Development Methodologies and Processes – Part 1

 To learn more on each of the methodologies, I have included the hyperlinks to Wikipedia to all.
 We will continue with the ‘Challengers’ to these ‘Forerunners’ as Part 3 of this series in my subsequent blogs.

-To learn in-depth overview Amzur Technologies Application Development methodology, please visit our website at http://www.amzur.com and use our Contact Us page to submit a request.
+To learn in-depth overview Amzur Technologies Application Development methodology, please Contact us to submit a request.